Family (Star Trek: The Next Generation): Critical reception

-In the run-up to Star Trek: Picard, a number of critics and sites listed the episode as recommended watch before seeing the new show.
-IGN, Space.com, Games Radar, and Vulture all ranked Family as one of the episodes to watch before Star Trek: Picard.
+In the run-up to Star Trek: Picard, IGN, Space.com, Games Radar, and Vulture all ranked "Family" as one of the episodes to watch before Star Trek: Picard.
 Games Radar noted that this Picard-character heavy episode was one that helped to "define the character."

 Home media release

 "Family" was first released on VHS cassette in the United States and Canada on February 6, 1996.
 On February 27, 1996 "Brothers" & "Family" were released on LaserDisc in the United States.

 The episode was later released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation season four DVD box set.
 The first Blu-ray release was in the United Kingdom on July 29, 2013, followed by the United States on July 30.